KanoaArashi/KanoaArashi/README.md

 - 👋 Hi, I’m @KanoaArashi
 - 👀 I’m interested in motocycle and machine
 - 🌱 I’m currently learning c++
-- 📫 How to reach me ins no.1_kanobot
+- 📫 Find me on ins no.1_kanobot

 <!---
 KanoaArashi/KanoaArashi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.